Skip to main content ] Facebook Twitter Member area

 Sunglasses are a great way to protect the skin around the eyes and your eyes from UV rays.
 The Cancer Council recommends wearing close-fitting, wrap-around style sunglasses to protect more skin on your face.

-If you go to the beach or the pool, try to sit in the shade whether that is under an umbrella, a gazebo or a tree.
+If you go to the beach or the pool, try to sit in the shade under an umbrella, a gazebo or a tree.
 However, be mindful that the sun moves across the sky, so you may need to reposition yourself when the sun moves.

-Ms Walker adds that sunscreen can give people a false sense of security, because when applied incorrectly it can put you more at risk.
+Ms Walker added that sunscreen can give people a false sense of security because when applied incorrectly, it can put you more at risk.

 Medication and sun exposure